AmirKelman/IDL-sentiment-analysis/README.markdown

 - The `.gitignore` file excludes large files like `IMDB Dataset.csv` and model checkpoints to keep the repository lightweight.
 - The code assumes reviews are truncated to 100 words and uses pre-trained GloVe embeddings (100-dimensional) without fine-tuning.

-For further details, refer to `ex2.pdf` or contact the authors.
+For further details, refer to `Ex3 idl practical.pdf` or contact the authors.